NANASHI0X74/ideas/personal-slash-misc stuff/quoteable one-liners.md

 - God is both the annihilating fire and an indescribable grace
 - All that we call good is always balanced by an equally substantial evil.
 - Evil cannot be argued to have come from man
+- Whenever dogma takes over human minds, they lose sight of whatever spiritual insights they had in the first place.

 Stupid thought-logfile stuff
 =======